EdrowsLuo/osudroidstrings/wiki/tournament/challenge I/rule/en.md

 ## COMPETITION MAPPACK
 3 packs are compiled for a total of 30 maps.
-Named Basic Set, Advanced Set, and Challenge Set.
+Named Beginner Set, Advanced Set, and Challenge Set.
 Each set has 10 maps.
 There are 3 maps each in the advanced set and challenge set which has mod requirements, check out the Mod Usage section below for more information.

 ## COMPETITION PERIOD